gemmaellis16/yoga-project/README.md

 * Interactive map for the location with a link to google maps.
 * Include information on how their data will be used (GDPR-Law).
 * Yoga videos for those that can not attend class.
+* One scrollable page with all the information on one page to make it user friendly.

 ### * **Further Testing**